-The Kellogg School’s PhD Program is designed for candidates with outstanding intellectual abilities and a strong commitment to a career in research.
-On average 30 doctoral students join Kellogg each year.
+The Kellogg School of Management's PhD Program is designed for candidates with outstanding intellectual abilities and a strong commitment to a career in research.
+On average 28 doctoral students join Kellogg each year from approximately 700 applications.
 Successful completion of the doctoral program typically requires five years of full-time study and intense dedication and self-discipline.

 An applicant’s interest and desire to pursue doctoral study at a business school should be evident in his or her statement of purpose.
 Doctoral study at the Kellogg School is highly individualized and reflects each student’s unique background, qualifications and research interests.

 At a minimum, applicants must hold a bachelor’s degree from an accredited institution before entering Kellogg’s doctoral program in the coming fall.
 A master’s degree is not required for PhD admission; however, just over half of our students enter Kellogg with an advanced degree.
 Members of the current class have earned degrees in economics, engineering, the humanities, mathematics, the natural sciences, operations research, engineering, psychology and sociology.

 Kellogg does not require work experience to apply for PhD study.
 However, that does not mean that work experience cannot benefit a PhD application for those who have it.
 Any research or data analysis experience would enhance an application, and that experience could have been gained on the job.
 What issues, questions, or problems were encountered within this work environment that leads one to find solutions to those questions/problems within a PhD program setting?
 That would be the story to tell within the statement of purpose – how these experiences would support one’s research agenda within a PhD program.